 “The online workshop was really engaging and informative” Class Teacher from Townhead Primary School, Coatbridge.

-If you would like to organise a school workshop for your child contact email@example.com
+If you would like us to organise a school workshop complete the form, link below.

 Secondary school staff training resource

 The animation resource was created to support children and young people of secondary school age and aims to help staff understand the condition and the impact it can have on a pupil.
 It also explains how small changes to the school environment can make a big difference to the lives of young people with eczema.